I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

 By applying what I am about to share with you, you are going to have healthy, productive tomato plants that are going to put a lot of fruits in your pantry or market stall.

 The best time to plant your tomato seeds is six to eight weeks before you intend to plant them outside.
-If you live in a colder climate, four to six weeks before your last frost date.
-This should make it to where all threat of frost is gone before it's time to get them into their containers.
+If you live in a colder climate, plant them four to six weeks before your last frost date.
+This should ensure that all threat of frost is gone before it's time to get them into their containers.

 Do not fertilize your seedlings until they start producing true leaves.
 Then when they do, give them a dose of liquid fertilizer that has been diluted to about half strength.
 Feed them like this every two weeks until it's time to take them outside, and water them enough to keep the soil moist in between feedings.